Non-drug therapies such as physical activity, social contact and stress management, may also be of help.

 For more information about the possible side effects of a particular medication, refer to the patient information leaflet that comes with your medicine, or ask your doctor.

 Alzheimer's disease is the most common form of dementia.
 Dementia is a syndrome (a group of symptoms) that is associated with an ongoing decline in mental abilities.
-The treatment for Alzheimer's disease will follow the same pattern as the treatment for dementia.

 If you have been diagnosed with any other conditions as well as Alzheimer's disease, for example, depression or incontinence (when you unintentionally pass urine or stools), these may be treated separately.